sc4311/JupyterVox/ASTVox_Antlr4/doc/conversion_guide.md

 ### 2.0.1 List type of tokens
 1. List type of tokens are those drived from one or two repeated items, e.g., simple_stmts: simple_stmt (';' simple_stmt)* ';'?
 NEWLINE;
 2. Should always return a list as the pyast_tree
-3. This may not hold for all list-typed tokens, if they are implemented before 09/15/2023, e.g., testlist
+3. This may not hold for all list-typed tokens, if they are implemented before 09/15/2023
-4. Should rework on testlist to fix it.

 ## 2.1 name
 ### 2.1.1 name: NAME